·

 Causes and Mechanisms of Spread

-Bacteria from the Breneria genus spread through various mechanisms that facilitate the infection of new trees:
+Bacteria from the Brenneria genus spread through various mechanisms that facilitate the infection of new trees:

 • Wounds on trees – Mechanical injuries from pruning, hail, insects, or shaking of trees during harvest can serve as entry points for the bacteria.

-• Spread through rain and wind – Raindrops can carry the bacteria from infected to healthy trees.
+• Spread through rain splash – water droplets can move the bacteria from infected to healthy trees.

 Management and Control Methods